TwizzyIndy/MPT_Forensic_Tool/README.md

 I'm not familiar with POSTMAN or any other REST API Clients(but I know what is Fiddler4).
 I added MPT_API.paw which could be open on the mac with PAW Client.
 I would post more APIs here.
 AGAIN, Dont put me in trouble.

+#### **What would I learn from this repo?**
+Using MPT number is not secure in Myanmar.
+Check this old script which just included invalid HTTP Headers, expired Tokens, unused SessionID are still works in these days without any validation.
+You can get the other people's information with ur own generated access token or session id.